aws-samples/aws-vpc-traffic-mirroring-source-automation/README.md

 ##### Scenario I

 Set up traffic mirroring on existing instances as well any new instance launches with tag: *{Key=MyKey, Value=MyValue}* in us-east-1.
-Set up traffic mirroring with my already created NLB based target
+Set up traffic mirroring with my already created NLB based targets in 3 AZs (AZ ID 1, 2 and 3).

 *Configuration file: us-east-1.yaml*
 ```